metrorailings/OwlBlog/content/posts/week-6-supercontest-picks-1.md

 #### _Injuries_

 On Houston's side, the loss of interior linebacker Benardrick McKinney is more concerning than one would think.
 The Texans defense has been playing like broken turnstiles against the run this season.
 Opposing rushers that don't wear Jacksonville's colors have been gashing them for big yardage.
-Losing their single best run defender doesn't help them in this regard.
+Losing their best run defender (on paper) doesn't help them in this regard.

 On Tennessee's side, I don't see much concern.
 Yes, some players still remain sidelined with COVID infections, but it didn't really hinder them much against Buffalo last week, did it?